syncfusion/blazor-docs/src/common/getting-started/server-side-blazor.md

 # Getting started with Syncfusion Blazor - Server App in Visual Studio 2019

-This article provides a step-by-step introduction to configure Syncfusion Blazor setup, build and run a simple Blazor Server application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
+This article provides a step-by-step introduction to configure Syncfusion Blazor setup,and also to build and run a simple Blazor Server application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).

 > **Note:** Starting with version 17.4.0.39 (2019 Volume 4), you need to include a valid license key (either paid or trial key) within your applications.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#blazor) for more information.